IBM/ibm-spectrum-scale-csi-driver/README.md

   mmchfs <__filesystem_name__> -Q yes
   ```

-## Building the docker image (Use method 1 or method 2 based on your preference or environment)
+## Building the docker image
+	Use * *method#1* * or * *method#2* * for building the docker image based on your preference/environment.

-## Method 1: Using local golang build environment
+** Method#1: Using local golang build environment
-	This method involves installation of golang and dep package on local build machine
+	>This method involves installation of golang and dep package on local build machine

 1. Install the latest version of Go and add it to PATH.
 Refer https://golang.org/